 Mr. Levin said Roberts was essentially saying

 'Don't worry about those definitions in the constitution (they're only words).
 It looks like a tax, so let's treat it as such.
-However, for the purposes of the anti-injunction clause, it's not a tax then, so you have no standing there to fight the penalty.'Levin pointed out how effing inconsistent was Roberts' argument.
+However, for the purposes of the anti-injunction clause, it's not a tax then, so you have no standing there to fight the penalty.'Levin pointed out how outlandishly inconsistent was Roberts' argument.
 That it was nonsense in totality.

 So that suggested Orwell to me.